FRRouting/frr/doc/user/pim.rst

    Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for all vrfs.

+.. index:: show ip msdp mesh-group
+.. clicmd:: show ip msdp mesh-group

+   Display the configured mesh-groups, the local address associated with each mesh-group, the peer members included in each mesh-group, and their status.

+.. index:: show ip msdp peer
+.. clicmd:: show ip msdp peer

+   Display information about the MSDP peers.
+That includes the peer address, the local address used to establish the connection to the peer, the connection status, and the number of active sources.

 .. index:: show ip pim assert
 .. clicmd:: show ip pim assert